saml1087/cyoa/README.md

 # Choose Your Own Adventure

 ## Demo
-The purpose of creating this repository was to...
+The purpose of creating this repository was to create an adventure where the user is able to alter their ending experience.

 [Click here](home.md) to begin!